By Marcin Wojtyczka

 - Alarm everyone that the ship is taking water

-- Turn on the electric bilge pumps if not started automatically
+- Turn on all electric bilge pumps if not started automatically

 - Check if you are dealing with fresh or salt water (salt water usually indicates leakage in the hull, loose keel bolts, or leakage of the propeller shaft flange through stuffing boxes – they should leak only very slightly)